Customer examining a bottle of red wine with guidance from a wine shop salesperson.

 • Tannins: soft, smooth, or firm

-• Acidity: crisp, refreshing, or soft
+• Acidity: crisp and refreshing or soft and round

 • Occasion: casual dinner, gift, celebration, business meal